Elitch Gardens Theme Park

-Elitch Gardens Theme & Water Park, colloquially known as Elitches, is an amusement park in Denver, Colorado.
-It is owned by Kroenke Sports & Entertainment and operated by Premier Parks, LLC.
+Elitch Gardens Theme & Water Park, colloquially known as Elitch's (formerly known as Elitch Zoological Gardens, first and second incarnation of Elitch Gardens, Elitch Gardens - The Great Escape and Six Flags Elitch Gardens), is an amusement park in Denver, Colorado.
+It is owned by KSE Radio Ventures, LLC and operated by Premier Parks, LLC.
 Distinctive for being located in a downtown area, it is open April through October.

 History

 Gurtler era (1994–1995)

-As space was getting scarce at the original location of Elitch Gardens at 38th Avenue and Tennyson Street, the Gurtler family and their financial partners purchased a 67.7 acre plot of land in the Platte River valley near downtown Denver for the price of $6.1 million in June 1994. $90 million was spent relocating some rides from the original park and construction of the new park.
-The money was from a mix of public and private dollars and various loans.
+As space was getting scarce at the original location of Elitch Gardens at 38th Avenue and Tennyson Street, the Gurtler family and their financial partners purchased a 67.7 acre plot of land in the Platte River valley near downtown Denver for $6.1 million in June 1994. $90 million was spent relocating some rides from the original park and construction of the new park, funded by a mix of public and private dollars and various loans.

 On October 1, 1994—the end of the 1994 season—the original park closed permanently and a majority of the rides were moved to the new property, which opened on May 27, 1995.
 Attendance was about one million the first year there, lower than the expected 1.2 million.
 Some notable rides at the park's opening were the original Carousel and Sidewinder roller coaster, relocated from the old park; and a new version of the Mister Twister, the Twister II.

 In October, 1996, the Gurtler family and its partners sold the park to growing theme park operator Premier Parks for $65 million.

 Premier era (1996–1998)

-Premier noted the lackluster figures the new park had in its first two seasons, and so new additions were rushed in for the park's third season in 1997.
+Premier noted the lackluster figures the new park had in its first two seasons, which resulted in new additions for the park's third season in 1997.
 The first and most notable addition that year was the park's third roller coaster, Mind Eraser, a Suspended Looping Coaster by Vekoma.
 The next big addition was Tower of Doom, an Intamin freefall ride that stands at 220 ft.
 Also added was the park's 700-seat Trocadero Theater, named after the famous ballroom and dance hall at the original park.
 The price tag for these additions came to a total of $28 million.